zheminzhou/pHierCC/README.rst

 And the full usage of pHierCC is::

-   pHierCC --help
+   $ pHierCC --help
    Usage: pHierCC [OPTIONS]

      pHierCC takes a file containing allelic profiles (as in https://pubmlst.org/data/) and works out hierarchical clusters of the full dataset based on a minimum-spanning tree.

    Options:
-     -p, --profile TEXT           [INPUT; REQUIRED] name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
+     -p, --profile TEXT           [INPUT] name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
 Can be GZIPped.  [required]

-     -o, --output TEXT            [OUTPUT; REQUIRED] Prefix for the output files consisting of a  NUMPY and a TEXT version of the clustering result. [required]
+     -o, --output TEXT            [OUTPUT] Prefix for the output files consisting of a  NUMPY and a TEXT version of the clustering result.   [required]

-     -a, --append TEXT            [INPUT; optional] The NPZ output of a previous pHierCC run.
+     -a, --append TEXT            [INPUT; optional] The NPZ output of a previous pHierCC run (Default: None).

      -m, --allowed_missing FLOAT  [INPUT; optional] Allowed proportion of missing genes in pairwise comparisons (Default: 0.03).

-     -n, --n_proc INTEGER         [INPUT; optional] Number of processors (Default: 4).
+     -n, --n_proc INTEGER         [INPUT; optional] Number of processes (CPUs) to use (Default: 4).

      --help                       Show this message and exit.